JermaynCodes/Jermayn-s-Discord.js-Bot/README.md

 I want to say im not the best programmer and i do it as a hobby to improve my programming skills.
 Do you see any mistakes you can write it to me.

+# Setup the Bot
+Open Visual Studios Code and go into a new Terminal and write "npm install" then all packages are installed that are required

+If you need help somewere scroll down to **If you need Help?**

 # What can the bot do right now?
 My bot has currently (first version)